What we do

 As a registered charity (No: 1053962) with strong local partnerships The Lowry prioritises projects which specifically enable young people to have access to life changing opportunities; to learn new skills, improve their wellbeing and to have a voice through the art that they make.

 This exciting work brings together high quality artists with young people who are experiencing challenges in their life.
 Through this interaction young people explore their own self-expression, political thought and creative ideas, making work which challenges the world to stop and listen.

 If you have any questions about The Lowry’s Arts for Social change programme please email us.

 Over the past 5 years The Lowry has worked closely in partnership with Salford Young Carers Service to support children and young people across the city with a caring responsibility.
 This work has engaged over 200 Young Carers and the work they have created has impacted on the lives of over 2000 children, young people and health professionals across the UK and abroad.

 “Also by listening to young carers talk about their experiences makes me realise I’m not on my own.
-Benefits me personally because the more people that understand young carers means more understanding/more support for young carers.
-Then also benefits young carers.
-Using yourself as a voice for other young people in a similar situation.”
+It benefits me personally because the more people understand what being a young carer means, the more there is an understanding/more support for young carers.
+I see it as using yourself as a voice for other young people in a similar situation.”